Waseem-Hassan-Code/Angular-CRUD-Application/README.md

 ## Running the Application
 1. To run the Angular application: ng serve
-2. To start JSON-Server for the mock backend: json-server --watch db.json
+2. To start the MEAN stack backend follow the instructions in the backend repository's documentation to start the backend server.

 ## Project Structure
 Project has the following structure: